Writing Paper Part 2. Task Type: Article

 You should look at your first draft of the task and decide:

-- Have you answered the question fully?
+- Have you answered the question?

-- Is the layout and organisation appropriate for a report?
+- Is the layout and organisation appropriate?

 - Is the language accurate with a good range of structures?

-- Is the style appropriate and consistent throughout?
+- Is the style appropriate and consistent?

 If the answer is 'no' to any of these questions then you will need to do some more drafting!